jonjlee/appel-exercises/README.md

-This project will contain implementations for exercises found in Andrew Appel's [Modern Compiler Implementation in Java](http://www.cs.princeton.edu/~appel/modern/java/) written with a little TDD discipline.
+This project will contain implementations for the fjava language from [Jason Hickey's CS134b class|http://main.metaprl.org/jyh/classes/cs134/cs134b/2002/] which are modified version of MiniJava from Andrew Appel's [Modern Compiler Implementation in Java](http://www.cs.princeton.edu/~appel/modern/java/).
+Differences include the removal declaration modifiers (public, static, etc.) and addition of higher-order functions.
+See [lab #2|http://main.metaprl.org/jyh/classes/cs134/cs134b/2002/labs/lab2/lab2.pdf] for a complete list.

+Code will be written using TDD.
 CI can be found on [CloudBees](https://jlee.ci.cloudbees.com/job/appel-exercises/).